scpowers/RRT_star/README.md

 * The RRT* algorithm is from this paper: https://arxiv.org/abs/1105.1186
 * The high-level inheritance structure between RRTBase, RRT, and RRTStar is inspired by the following implementation: https://github.com/danny45s/motion-planning
+* Elements of this README are styled after this example: https://github.com/othneildrew/Best-README-Template